jeremyButtler/alnSeq/README.md

 # Current work

-I know I said I was finished, but I just thought I would try reducing the Waterman directional matrix down to two rows and just record the score, start position, and end position of the best alignment.
-My plan would then be to use an Hirschberg to find the actual alignment.
-My logic is that a local aligmnent turns into a global alignment once you know the start and end.
-This would reduce memory usage down, but would also require running both a Waterman and Hirschberg alignment, which takes more time.
+I am currently working on my more memory efficient Waterman.
+It is like the alternative alignment step, except it is designed to work on a single directional row.
+It returns the best score, start of the alignment, and the end of the alignment.
+I then use the Hirschberg to find the alignment.

-I then could also allow recording of the best score for each query and reference base or printing of each score that passes the min score value to add in additional searching.
-However, I will only print out the score, starting reference base, starting query base, ending reference base, and ending query base for alternative alignments.
+Status: it is working, but has a minor bug for the first base that I need to debug (treats first base as insertion).
+It takes 11 to 12 minutes to align both the huge (ram killer) sequences.
+For alternative base printing it takes a little under 22 Mb.
+For the single best alignment it takes a little over 6 Mb.
+The memory usage is constant, so this is the most memory it will ever take for this size of alignment.
+However, this is pretty slow.

 # Building and running alnSeq